ligato/cn-infra/datasync/README.md

 # Concept
-It is usual that logic of a microservice relies on data synchronization.
-In this context the data synchronization is about two or more data sets that needs to be synchronized when event was published.
-Event can be published by database (when particular data was changes),
+It is usual that the logic of a microservice relies on data synchronization.
+In this context, the data synchronization is about two or more data sets that need to be synchronized when the event was published.
+The event can be published by database (when particular data was changed),
-by message bus (like Kafka).
+by message bus (such as Kafka).

 The datasync plugin helps other plugins/APP to (see next diagram):
  1. Watch data - subscribe for particular data changes to receive events